DOT Physical Blood Pressure

 What Does the Department of Transportation View as High Blood Pressure?

 If your blood pressure is found to be higher than 140/90, you will be classified as having high blood pressure.
 This puts you in the Stage 1 category of DOT physical exams and requires that you take the exam once a year instead of every two years.
-If after three months your numbers remain too high, then Stage 2 will apply, and you must lower your BP within 3 months or risk being unable to drive a truck.
-To return to driving, it's essential that your blood pressure stays within acceptable limits at all times.
-Starting a Trucking Company Package.
+If, after three months, your numbers remain too high, then Stage 2 will apply, and you must lower your BP within three months or risk being unable to drive a truck.
+To return to driving, your blood pressure must always stay within acceptable limits.
+You are starting a Trucking Company Package.

 Summary: What Are the Blood Pressure Guidelines for DOT Physicals?